-This analysis is based on a hindcast, which has been carried out with a barotropic ocean circulation model based on depth-averaged currents (Lionello, 2005).
-The HYPSE model domain covers the whole Mediterranean Sea, with an open boundary (located west of the Gibraltar Strait) that connects the Mediterranean Sea to the Atlantic Ocean, along which a constant (zero) sea level is imposed.
-The model latitude-longitude regular grid adopts a 0.05° resolution in this hindcast and it has been recently developed into a multicore version named HYPSE (hydrostatic parallel surface elevation).
-This sea level hindcast (1979-2001, hereafter COSMO-ERA) has been forced using the MSLP and surface wind fields provided at a 0.12° resolution by a downscaling of the ERA-Interim reanalysis (Dee et al., 2011) carried out with the COSMO-CLM (Rockel et al., 2008) model.
+This analysis is based on a hindcast, which has been carried out with a barotropic ocean circulation model based on depth-averaged currents, which is a recent multi-core version, named HYPSE (Hydrostatic Parallel Surface Elevation) of a former code (Lionello (2005)).
+The HYPSE model domain covers the whole Mediterranean Sea with an open boundary (located west of the Gibraltar Strait) that connects the Mediterranean Sea to the Atlantic Ocean, along which a constant (zero) sea level is imposed.
+The model lat-lon regular grid adopts a 0.05^O resolution.
+This sea level hindcast (1979-2001, hereafter COSMO-ERA) has been forced using the MSLP and surface wind fields provided at a 0.12^O resolution by a downscaling of the ERA-Interim reanalysis (Dee et al. (2011)) that has been carried out with the COSMO-CLM (Rockel et al. (2008)) model.
 The hindcast has already been validated in Conte and Lionello (2013).
-The simulation describes the large SLA values in the northern Adriatic sea well and describes the difference between this sub-regional peak and the rest of the coastline.
-Unfortunately, lack of data prevents model validation along the African coast.
-In general, the model underestimates large SLAs, with a tendency to perform worse in the western Mediterranean than along the rest of the coast and to better perform percent-wise for negative over positive SLAs.
-In this study we could only use hourly tide gauge data for validation in four of the stations considered in this study (Alicante, Toulon, Trieste, Dubrovnik).
-Percent rootmean-square error (RMSE) on large SLAs is less than 10 % for Toulon and Trieste and in the range of 30%-40% for Alicante and Dubrovnik.
+The simulation describes well the large SLA values in Northern Adriatic sea and describe the difference between this sub-regional peak and the rest of the coastline.
+Unfortunately, lack of data prevent model validation along the African coast.
+In general the model underestimates large SLAs, with a tendency to perform worse in the western Mediterranean than along the rest of the coast and to perform percent-wise better for negative than positive SLAs.
+Tide gauge data for validation are available only in four of the stations considered in this study (Alicante, Toulon, Trieste, Dubrovnik).
+Percent rms error on large SLAs is less than 10% for Toulon and Trieste, and in the range 30-40% for Alicante and Dubrovnik.

-Time series of observed hourly sea level values at four tide gauges (Alicante, Toulon, Trieste, Dubrovnik) have been used to identify observed extremes and to discuss the reliability of the hindcast for reproducing the synoptic conditions leading to large SLAs.
-These four series are a subset of those used in Conte and Lionello (2013) (and, previously, in Jordà et al., 2012 and Marcos et al., 2009) for the validation of the HYPSE model.
+Time series of observed hourly sea level values at four tide gauges (Alicante, Toulon, Trieste, Dubrovnik) have been used to identify observed extremes and to discuss the reliability of the hindcast to reproduce the synoptic conditions leading to large SLAs.
+These four series are a subset of those used in Conte and Lionello (2013) (and, previously, in Jordà et al. (2012) and Marcos et al. (2009)) for the validation of the HYPSE model.
 Here, they have been selected because of their location and length, which, except for Alicante, whose data stops in 1998, covers the whole COSMO-ERA hindcast and offers the possibility of discussing the phenomenology of large SLAs in the western Mediterranean.
-In the eastern Mediterranean Sea and along the coast of Africa, time series sufficiently long and regular for computing adequate statistics are not available to the authors.
+Unfortunately, no time series in the eastern Mediterranean Sea and along the coast of Africa are sufficiently long and regular for computing adequate statistics.